umerfarooq5349/shopping-cart/README.md

-# Shopping Cart Web Application with NEXT.js
+# Shopping Cart Web Application with NEXT.js 🛒💻

-## Overview
+## Overview 📝

 This repository contains a shopping cart web application built using NEXT.js, a React framework known for its server-side rendering capabilities.
 The app displays shopping items in a grid layout and allows users to add items to their cart, view subtotal prices, and delete items.
-It also incorporates routing for seamless navigation and utilizes browser's local storage API for persistence across page refreshes.
+It also incorporates routing for seamless navigation and utilizes the browser's local storage API for persistence across page refreshes. 🔄🔀

-## Features
+## Features 🚀

-- Grid layout for displaying shopping items
+- Grid layout for displaying shopping items 📦🛍️
-- Integration with API provided on Slack for real-time updates
+- Integration with API provided on Slack for real-time updates 📲🛒
-- Cart functionality with addition, deletion, and subtotal calculation
+- Cart functionality with addition, deletion, and subtotal calculation 🛒💳
-- Routing for smooth navigation between pages
+- Routing for smooth navigation between pages 🔄🔀
-- Persistence of cart data using local storage API
+- Persistence of cart data using local storage API 🔄🛒🔒

-## Installation
+## Installation 🛠️

 To run the application locally, follow these steps: